Ane-Alxx/alx-system_engineering-devops/0x0A-configuration_management/README.md

 ## Contributing

 We encourage you to contribute to this project!
 If you find any errors or have any suggestions, please feel free to open an issue or submit a pull request.

-I have removed some of the more technical details, such as the specific version of puppet-lint required.
-I have also made the instructions more concise and easier to follow.